Here is the ABA consumer guide to adopting a child.

 So, what do you do now?

 You sit across the table from each other, wondering what your next step is.
 You’ve talked about adoption, but you still want to know more.
 You like to have a plan and you want to know exactly what you’re getting into.
-How do you make a decision like adoption without having ALL the information?
+How do you decide on adoption without having ALL the information?

 What do you do now?